-The primary author of the Handbook is Philip Mueller, Chief Assistant District Attorney in the Schenectady County District Attorney's office.
+The primary author of the handbook is Philip Mueller, Chief Assistant District Attorney in the Schenectady County District Attorney's Office.
 His vision for the Handbook is displayed on every page and his strong knowledge of the subject matter provides support for his powerful words.
-Wendy Lehman, of NYPTI, and Tammy Smiley of Nassau County revised this third edition to bring it up to date.
-Kristine Hamann, Chair of the Best Practices subcommittee, nudged the original and this edition of the Handbook forward to completion and coordinated the amendments.
-David Cohn of New York County, Mike Coluzza of Oneida County, Michael Flaherty of Erie County, Chana Krauss of Putnam County, Robert Masters and Lois Raff of Queens County, Rick Trunfio of Onondaga County, and Tim Koller of Richmond County, also all contributed to various parts of the Handbook.
-We thank them all for their efforts.
+Tammy Smiley of Nassau County, Wendy Lehman, formerly of Monroe County, and Lois Raff of Queens County helped edit the original handbook.
+Kristine Hamann, Chair of the Best Practices Committee and now Executive Director for at the Prosecutors' Center for Excellence, was instrumental in bringing this project to fruition.
+Additional credit must be given to Morrie Kleinbart of Richmond County, Maryanne Luciano of Westchester County, David Cohn of New York County, Mike Coluzza of Oneida County, Michael Flaherty of Erie County, Chana Krauss of Putnam County, Robert Masters of Queens County, Rick Trunfio of Onondaga County and Joshua Vinciguerra of NYPTI.